 BackPack Project - Hayward

-The new Hayward BackPack Program is starting this month.
+This is an recurring project for the Hayward Area Rotary.
 Food will be packed each Friday for students at the Hayward Intermediate School for those students lacking sufficient resources for the weekends.
 Rotarians are needed each Friday to help with the sorting.
 Get involved!
-Contact Patti Patefield with your availability
+Contact Patti Patefield with your availability.

 BackPack Project - Winter